CodeYourFuture/curriculum/org-cyf/content/guides/deployment-flyio/setup/index.md

 flyctl tokens create deploy -x 999999h
 ```

 This will create a token that can be used by flyctl to run deployments.
 Make sure you save the result as you will need it later.
-It looks like a very-very long string starting with something like `FlyV1 fm2_lJPECAAAAAAAA...`.
+It looks like a very long string starting with something like `FlyV1 fm2_lJPECAAAAAAAA...`.

 Next go to your GitHub repository on GitHub, and click Settings.
-On the left hand side scroll down to "Secrets and variables" and select "Actions".
+On the left-hand side scroll down to "Secrets and variables" and select "Actions".
 One the page that shows up scroll down to "Repository secrets", and click "New repository secret"

 Set the Name to `FLY_API_TOKEN` and the value to the full results of the previous call.